 Apache Spark Core

-It’s general execution engine for spark platform where functionality are in-built.
-Provides external storage systems where In-Memory computing and referencing datasets are implemented.
+It is the general execution engine for the Spark platform where functionalities are in-built.
+It provides external storage systems where in-memory computing and referencing datasets are implemented.

-This is fastest Spark Core’s scheduling which has the capability to perform streaming analytics.
+Spark Streaming is Spark Core’s fastest scheduling which has the capability to perform streaming analytics.
 It provides data in mini-batches and performs RDD (Resilient Distributed Datasets) transformations on those mini-batches of data.

 MLlib (Machine Learning Library)

-It’s a distributed machine learning framework of Spark has it has the distributed memory-based Spark architecture.
-Benchmarks states that the MLlib developers against the Alternating Least Squares (ALS) implementations.
-Spark MLlib is more than nine times faster compared to Hadoop disk-based version of Apache Mahout (initially Mahout gained a Spark interface).
+It’s a distributed Machine Learning framework of Spark that has a distributed memory-based Spark architecture.
+As per the benchmarks set by MLlib developers against Alternating Least Squares (ALS) implementations, Spark MLlib is 9 times faster than the Hadoop disk-based version of Apache Mahout (this was before Mahout gained a Spark interface).

 GraphX is a distributed graph-processing framework compared to Spark.
-API’s are provided for expressing graph computation where models as user-defined graphs by using Pregel abstraction API.
-An optimized runtime for abstraction is also provided.
+Here, APIs are provided for expressing graph computation where they model as user-defined graphs by using Pregel abstraction API.
+An optimized run time for abstraction is also provided.